I hear the voices when I'm dreamin', I can hear them say

-- The killer, Max, is shown killing his step-mom, in Sam's vision, by telekinetically plunging a knife into her eye.
+- Max is shown killing his step-mom, in Sam's vision, by telekinetically plunging a knife into her eye.

 - Perhaps the most disturbing part is what he says before it happens:

 - There's a lot of creepy Eye Scream in this show.
-In this episode Dean gets tied down and interrogated by the murderous family, who threaten to burn his eye out with a hot poker.
-Then the father told little pint-sized Missy Bender to keep watch on Dean — which she did by holding the point of a knife about half an inch from his eyeball.
+In this episode, Dean gets tied down and interrogated by the titular family who threaten to burn his eye out with a hot poker.
+Then Pa Bender tells pint-sized Missy to keep watch on Dean...which she does by holding the point of a knife about half an inch from his eyeball.

 - The sheer terror that the Victim of the Week goes through as the Benders hunt him through the forest, laughing at his fear and stumbling attempts to escape or fight back, ending in them putting him down like a wounded animal.
 Plus, all the junked cars and pictures on their trophy wall indicate they've been doing this a long time...

 - Vampires.
-One day you are out for a drive with your sweetheart and you see a man passed out on the side of the road, so you stop to help.
-Next thing you know you are in an abandoned building, being ripped to shreds by a pack of hungry monsters while your girlfriend is being turned into one of them.
+One day, you are out for a drive with your sweetheart and you see a man passed out on the side of the road, so you stop to help.
+Next thing you know, you're in an abandoned building, being ripped to shreds by a pack of hungry monsters while your girlfriend is being turned into one of them.